yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 4

-Now that we have created our tables we will need to insert the data into our table.
+Now that we have created our tables we will need to insert some data into it.

 create a function called `insertParks` and add it to the promise chain in the seed function.